AjayKumarR/wicketsecurityfortress/README.txt

 IX.
 Instructions to install Commander Web UI Demo

 ***
-Note: After completing Step IX from the README-QUICKSTART.html Fortress' RBAC Web administration UI will be deployed to Tomcat.
+Note: After completing Step IX above Fortress' Web administration UI will be deployed to Tomcat.
 To use Admin UI:  http://localhost:8080/commander at the login prompt enter: test/test
 ***